-- i. the main theories that guided researchers in GHD research; - ii. the conceptual frameworks applied to understand global health diplomacy; and - the research strategies and tools used to answer research questions in GHD, through empirical investigations.
+- i. the main theories that guided researchers in GHD research; - ii. the conceptual frameworks applied to understand global health diplomacy; and - iii. the research strategies and tools used to answer research questions in GHD, through empirical investigations.

 We highlight the strengths and weaknesses of the methodological approaches adopted by researchers.
+Additionally, we reflect on the frameworks and methods in light of the experiences from the project.